 Eliminate origination fees.
 Origination fees stand in clear opposition to the overwhelming congressional support for simplification, transparency, and affordability in the federal student aid system.
 These fees, a relic of the increased cost to operate federal student loans under the defunct bank-based student lending program, now work solely as a federal budget deficit reduction tool.
 Congress should eliminate student loan origination fees, the hidden student loan tax.

-The federal government charged $1.7 billion in origination fees in 2019-20, and collected more than $6.7 billion in origination fees from students and parents from 2016-17 to 2019-20.
-Parent PLUS loans generate the most revenue for the federal government at about 32 percent of all origination fee revenue.
+The federal government charged $1.5 billion in origination fees in 2021-22, and collected more than $6.5 billion in origination fees from students and parents from 2018-19 to 2021-22.
+Graduate PLUS loans generate the most revenue for the federal government at 32 percent of all origination fee revenue.

 |Loan Type||Fee3||Federal Revenue||Loan Type||Federal Revenue|

 |Direct Unsubsidized Loan - Undergraduate||1.057%||$179,884,197||Direct Unsubsidized Loan - Undergraduate||$808,164,311|